DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 ### Earn a salary

-Some teacher training programmes like 'school direct (salaried)' and 'postgraduate teaching apprenticeships' offer a salary.
+Some teacher training programmes offer you a salary as you train.
+These include 'school direct (salaried)' and 'postgraduate teaching apprenticeships'.

-These courses are usually suitable for people who already have relevant teaching experience, or are already working as unqualified teachers.
+These salaried routes are usually suitable for people with a degree and relevant school experience.

 Many 'school direct (salaried)' programmes give you a PGCE or PGDE (an academic qualification) in addition to QTS.

+It can be easy to confuse the 'school direct (salaried)' programme with the non-salaried 'school direct' programme.
+Make sure you check with your chosen provider before applying.

-Courses typically take one year but you may be able to study part-time.
+Courses usually take one year but you may be able to study part-time.

+Places for salaried routes into teaching are limited and are very competitive.

 [Teach First](https://www.teachfirst.org.uk/) also offers a salary.
 It's a 2-year programme leading to a PGDE and QTS.